mjyc/mjyc.github.io/_notes/2023-06-25-bazelifying.md

 tags: ["#idea", "#project"]
 ---

-Large language models (LLMs) are causing stir in dev community.
+Large language models (LLMs) are causing a stir in [the dev community](https://www.latent.space/p/ai-engineer).
-This project idea investigates my burning question _"Can I (a roboticist) leverage an LLM to significantly reduce my development time?_ e.g., for a nontrivial engineering task like Bazel migration.
+This note documents a small background research and experiments I've done to investigate my burning question: _"Can I (a roboticist) leverage an LLM to significantly reduce my development time?"_

 ## Goals

 - Dramatically reduce the amount of work required to migrate a ROS project to use Bazel.
     - Better understand the required work: What are the required steps?
 What makes it so laborious?
-- Understand the strengths and weaknesses of using LLM in a nontrivial project.
+- Understand the strengths and weaknesses of using LLM in a nontrivial project, e.g.,
-    - Can it be used to dramatically improve developer velocity?
-        - Bazel migration requires at least a few weeks of an engineering team's time.
+    - Bazel migration project takes at least a few weeks of one entire eng. team.
 Can it be done by a single person in a few days?

 ### Expected Impact

 - New flexibility in changing build system that traditionally require huge effort to migrate.
-- ...

 ## Background Research